 A preparation for students to write within the larger academic community.
 Students study conventions of effective writing for various types of academic essays, including research papers.
 Includes instruction in online and library research.
 Placement determined by score on national exams or passing grade in ENWR 101.
-No pass/fail registrations.
-A required CORE course.
-Every semester.
+No pass/fail.
+A required Core course.
+Each semester.